-I am beginning my first year here at UWM and will be starting classes to pursue a B.S. in Psychology.
+I am in my second year here at UWM and will be starting classes to pursue a B.S. in Psychology.
 During the summer I began in the SNAP Lab as a research assistant through the UR@UWM summer research program.
 This year I will continue working with Dr. Greenberg and graduate student Adam Barnas.
 I am very excited and thankful for the opportunity to begin my college career doing research.
 In my free time I enjoy listening to music, making pottery, and exercising.

 I completed my B.S. in Psychology at UWM in December of 2016 with an emphasis in cognitive neuroscience.
 In my undergrad I worked for many years under Ray Fleming as an RA in the Stress and Coping Lab, where we presented research at both the UWM Symposium and the MPA.
 I am looking to get a MS in engineering before going on to get my doctorate in brain-computer interfaces and I am very excited to work in the SNAP Lab because it provides an excellent environment to work with both engineers and neuroscientists alike.
 In my free time I like to go camping, spin fire, and walk my dogs.

-- Juliana Strother - Undergraduate RA (Summer 2018)
+- Juliana Strother - Undergraduate RA (Summer, 2018)

 - Leah Stoiber, M.S. - Lab Manager (Summer, 2016 - Summer, 2018)